Dustyroom/flat-kit-doc/index.md

 # Frequently Asked Questions (FAQs)

 #### Q. Is it easy to use Flat Kit for a beginner?
 > **A.** Yes, there's nothing complicated about it from the user perspective.
-Although there are lots of parameters but they have good default values and well-structured interface.
-Moreover, there are mouse-over tooltips with little hints on all parameters.
+Even though there are lots of parameters, they all have good default values and well-structured interface.
+Additionally, there are mouse-over tooltips with little hints on all parameters.

 #### Q. Is it possible to apply the Flat Kit look while using my own shaders?
 > **A.** The cel shading (`Flat Kit\Stylized Surface`) is implemented as object shaders, which means that they are used on regular materials.
 However, the *Outline* and *Fog* are _image effects_ applied globally (as camera components in the Built-In RP and as Render Features in URP).